Quantum-Communication-Group/wg-Qrotator/docs/security_considerations/index.md

 ## Ephemeral keys

 To ensure Perfect Forward Secrecy (PFS), for each PQ-KE an ephemeral key-pair is generated for each peer.
-Since, the communication channel is authenticated, this comes with no security impact, and also reduces the configuration overhead simplifying the user experience.
+Since the communication channel is authenticated, this comes with no security impact, and also reduces the configuration overhead simplifying the user experience.

 ## Logs